thenukasiva/thenukasiva/README.md

 ### Welcome!
 I'm Thenuka 👋

-I'm a CS & BBA student at the University of Waterloo and Wilfrid Laurier University.
+I'm a 2A CS student at the University of Waterloo.

 🌱 I’m currently learning the MERN stack and exploring full-stack development.
 <br>